Rapper Kodak Black is arrested on drug charges in Florida

 Black was also arrested earlier this year in South Florida on trespassing charges.
 Prosecutors later declined to proceed with the case.

-The rapper is one of the artists on the lineup for the Rolling Loud Festival 2022, which starts next Friday.
-He is scheduled to perform on July 24.
+The rapper is one of the artists on the lineup for the Rolling Loud Festival 2022, which starts Friday.
+He is scheduled to perform July 24.

-Black has sold more than 30 million singles and has had several massive hits including his most recent “Super Gremlin," which peaked at number three on the Billboard Hot 100 this year and a remix was released earlier this year by DJ David Guetta.
+Black has sold more than 30 million singles and has had several massive hits including his most recent, “Super Gremlin," which peaked at number three on the Billboard Hot 100 this year.
+A remix was released earlier this year by DJ David Guetta.

-Other smash hits by Black include “Zeze,” “No Flockin’” and “Roll in Peace.”
+Other hits by Black include “Zeze,” “No Flockin’” and “Roll in Peace.”